Humphries-Lab/Motor_Cortex_Simultaneous_Coding/README.md

 # Motor_Cortex_Simultaneous_Coding
- This code reproduce the figures from the paper
+ This code reproduces the figures from the paper